 To facilitate team member collaboration, your organization uses cloud-based code collaboration and version control for sharing computer program source code and associated documentation.
 This system allows for sharing but also introduces the potential of intellectual property loss via data exfiltration through a systems breach or insider threat.
-You need some fundamental procedures for detecting insider threat behavior that could be indicative of data exfiltration.
-Your challenge is being able to separate out normal access to anomalous access.
-You can use Splunk software to monitor who is accessing specific Git repositories, what actions they take in those repositories, and how their activities compare to those of their peers.
-You can identify first-time access to repos and compare what is accessed with the role and responsibilities of the identity making the access.
-You can use Splunk software for statistical analyses like frequency, patterns of access, and time of day information.
-These approaches use correlations and enrichment.
+You need some fundamental procedures for detecting behavior that could be indicative of data exfiltration or any other security risk to your source code.

 How to use Splunk software for this use case

-To maximize their benefit, the how-to articles linked in the previous section likely need to tie into existing processes at your organization or become new standard processes.
+To maximize their benefit, the searches above likely need to tie into existing processes at your organization or become new standard processes.
 These processes commonly impact success with this use case:

 - Identity management with roles, responsibilities, teams, and current project assignments to aid in identifying anomalous access from inside.